 If you or a loved one has been accused of a crime of Los Angeles County, it is important to thoroughly understand your options.
-Depending on the charges, your solution may include a court alternative, such as an Office Hearing, Pre-Trial Diversion, or APPS, which could allow for dismissal of the case.
+A solution may include a court alternative, such as an Office Hearing, Pre-Trial Diversion, or APPS, which could allow for dismissal.

-New Diversion legislation has been under consideration in California over the course of the past year.
+New Diversion legislation has been under consideration in California over the course of the past few years.
 Mr. Caplan is taking steps to prepare clients for possible changes.

-California lawmakers recently sought the passage of Assembly Bill, AB994, which would have resulted in substantial changes of the justice system, including “Diversion.”
+California lawmakers recently sought the passage of AB994, which would have resulted in substantial changes of the justice system, including “Diversion.”
 While historically, Los Angeles City Attorney Diversion Programs required “authorization” from the prosecuting agency, AB994 terms was designed to grant judges the ability, in some cases, to offer Diversion without prosecutor consent.
-This legislation was halted by veto of the governer at the end of 2013.
+This legislation was halted by veto of the governer.